fireship-io/fireship.io/hugo/content/terms.md

 ### Governing Law

-Any claim relating to the Fireship.io web site shall be governed by the laws of the State of Nevada without regard to its conflict of law provisions.
+Any claim relating to the Fireship.io web site shall be governed by the laws of the State of Arizona without regard to its conflict of law provisions.
 General Terms and Conditions applicable to Use of a Web Site.